 Audience analysis with no consent

-On the other hand, the Berlin DPA says that it can be regarded lawful (legal) to carry out an audience analysis which collects the number of visitors per page, device and language settings (even if done by a third-party processor), if the processor does not use the data for his own purposes (commercially).
+On the other hand, the Berlin DPA says that it can be regarded as lawful (legal) to carry out an audience analysis that collects the number of visitors per page, device, and language settings (even if done by a third-party processor), if the processor does not use the data for his own purposes (commercially).

-Services like Piwik Pro offer solutions in which you ‘own you own data’.
+Services like Piwik Pro offer solutions where you 'own your own data.'.

 How to use Google Analytics with valid consent?